brink182/cfg-loader/trunk/Source/README-CFG.txt

 # gui_title_top = [0], 1
 #   If 1, gui text appears above covers.
 If 0, below.
 #
+# preview_coords = x,y,width,height
+# wpreview_coords = x,y,width,height   (widescreen)
+#   Settings for the Theme Preview image.
+#   If X and/or Y is set to -1, the Cover X and/or Y position is used.
+#   Either W or H (or both) should be set to zero to maintain the correct
+#   aspect ratios.
+If both are set to zero, the Cover width is used and the
+#   height is scaled accordingly.
+#
 # home = [reboot], exit, hbc, screenshot, priiloader, wii_menu,
 #        <magic word>, <channel ID>
 #   What to do when an exit button (typically home) is pressed in the menus